 This week I was joined by national politics reporter Sabrina Rodriguez.
 Sabrina chronicles the evolving demographics in battleground states and the ways that candidates, campaigns and interest groups seek to mobilize voter blocs large and small.
 She recently spent the day with the head of the North Carolina Democratic Party, 25-year-old Anderson Clayton (the youngest state Democratic chair in the country), and covered Latino voting power in Chicago’s mayoral race.

-This week’s chat is over, but you can read a transcript of the discussion below.
-Please note that questions may be edited for accuracy and clarity.
+This chat is over, but you can read a transcript of it below.
+Questions may be edited for accuracy and clarity.

-Alexandra Pannoni, newsroom talent & community editor, produced this Q&A.
+Alexandra Pannoni, newsroom talent and community editor, produced this Q&A.